AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Create filters to narrow down the network constructs to include in your topology maps and save the filters to your local system.

-To create and save filters for topology:
+To create and save filters for topology, use the following steps:

-1. Log in to CoPilot.

-2. From the sidebar, select Topology.
+1. In CoPilot, go to Home > Networking > Topology.

-3. In Network view, click the **Toggle Filter** slider to enable the topology filter editor page.
+2. In Network view, click the **Toggle Filter** slider to enable the topology filter editor page.

-4. In Select a Key to Filter on, select a key and value to filter on.
+3. In Select a Key to Filter on, select a key and value to filter on.
 You can apply any number of filters to a given filter group.

-5. In Filter Group Name, assign a name to your filter/filter group.
+4. In Filter Group Name, assign a name to your filter/filter group.

-6. Click **Save**.
+5. Click **Save**.

     The filter is saved to your local system.